zorchenhimer/MoviePolls/data.md

 If `Cycle Added` is not the current cycle, and the movie has zero votes, do not carry it over to the next cycle.

+`Removed` is set when a Movie is removed by an admin or mod and it cannot be re-added unless added by an admin or mod.

+If the setting requiring movies to be approved is set, `Approved` is required to be set before it can appear in a cycle.

 ### Choices